Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic03/topic03_decision_trees_kNN.md

 ### Other Quality Criteria for Splits in Classification Problems

 We discussed how entropy allows us to formalize partitions in a tree.
-But this is only one heuristic; there exists others:
+But this is only one heuristic; there exist others:

 - Gini uncertainty (Gini impurity): $G = 1 - \sum\limits_k (p_k)^2$.
 Maximizing this criterion can be interpreted as the maximization of the number of pairs of objects of the same class that are in the same subtree (not to be confused with the Gini index).
 - Misclassification error:  $E = 1 - \max\limits_k p_k$